EFI funding

 Literature and the natural sciences may appear to be poles apart when it comes to interpreting our world, but when these two areas are combined they have the potential to improve our understanding of current and future problems and how to deal with them.
 The ELINAS project has considered this research field systematically and from the historical perspective and has brought together expertise in the fields of cultural studies and the natural sciences to develop a common systematic approach derived from the various special discourses.

-For new applications in the fields of biology, nanotechnology and medicine, it will in future be necessary to find ways to connect objects and machines in dimensions that can be measured in nanometres and micrometres.
+For new applications in the fields of biology, nanotechnology and medicine, it will in future be necessary to find ways to connect objects and machines in dimensions that can be measured in nanometers and micrometers.
 As electromagnetic waves are not suitable for the nanoworld, molecules are to be used to carry information.
 Researchers at FAU have designed the first test environments in the world for molecular communication.

 Made possible thanks to co-financing from the STAEDTLER Foundation